In this article, we’ll learn how to create Schema markup in JSON-LD format for a local business with multiple locations.

 The website has separate landing pages for each business location

-For example, a local business (car repair service) has three business locations: the main office and two offices in City A and City B.
+For example, a local business (car repair service) has three business locations: the main office and two offices in City A and City B. The website also has separate landing pages for offices in City A and City B:

 https://www.yourwebsite.com/locations/location-A